-You don’t have to be a grill expert to achieve fall of the bone BBQ ribs.
-These easy cherry cola grilled ribs will make you look like a grill master!!
+You don’t have to be a grill expert to achieve fall of the bone Cherry Cola Grilled Ribs.

 It’s warming up, winter is thawing out, time to dust off the grill!
 We are pretty lucky because here in the south, we have a mild winter and are able to grill year round.
 One of my favorite meals to cook on the grill is cherry cola grilled ribs.
 They are tender, juicy and super flavorful.
 So good, I am even thinking about making them for the Easter holiday.
 Finger lickin ribs, a few sides and an Easter egg hunt.
 Sounds like the perfect day!